 I think, at least once a semester, my mom would call to see if she could borrow some money from me to buy inventory to sell at a local homeschool curriculum fair or state organization event.
 “Robert, if I could borrow from you $1,000 this week, in one month, I will pay you back in full and give you interest on top of it,” she would ask.
 Then I would say, “Mom, all of my friends call their parents for money; this is not how this is supposed to be.”

 Like most single-income families, my stay-at-home mom was always looking for a side business to help with the family’s finances.
 My dad, also named Robert Bortins, was a well-respected aerospace engineer, but my mom loved business.
-She tried different multi-level marketing (MLM) opportunities and started various small businesses she could run out of her home to make an income.
+Over the years, while my brothers and I were growing up, my mom had tried different multi-level marketing (MLM) opportunities and started several small businesses she could run out of our home to make an income.
 She was giving us an education on entrepreneurship, without even meaning to.

 After I graduated college, I got a job at UPS and worked there for nearly a year as a management trainee, before moving on to be a plant engineer for a small recycling company.
 Meanwhile, my mom had other amazing moms join her, such as Heather Shirley, Mary Alphs, and others, to help homeschooling families know about the benefits of education in community.
 Classical Conversations began to grow from one state to many states.
 In that same span of time, I was gaining valuable life and work experience.
 My mom and I started talking about me coming on to help, but she could not match my salary, and I was a young man with bills to pay.

 Listen: Episode 33: A Practical Approach to Classical Thought with Heather Shirley | Refining Rhetoric